Transverse Magnetic ENZ Resonators: Robustness and Optimal Shape Design

 \subsection{The proof of Theorem~\ref{t.main1}}

-As already noted, it is possible to prove Theorem \ref{t.main1} by majorizing our expansions for $u_\delta$ and $\lambda_\delta$, much as one does in the proof of the Cauchy-Kowalewsky theorem.
-Here, however, we will give a proof based on the implicit function theorem.
-To do so, it is important to reformulate our eigenvalue problem \eqref{e.evp} in a way that doesn't involve dividing by $\delta$.
-We shall obtain such a desingularization by using the leading order terms of the expansion.
+Our proof will be based on the implicit function theorem.
+To get started, we shall ``desingularize'' our eigenvalue problem \eqref{e.evp}, reformulating it in a way that doesn't involve dividing by $\delta$.
+This will be done by using the leading order terms of the expansion.

 Since we have assumed very little regularity for $\partial D$ and $\partial \Omega$ -- they are merely Lipschitz domains -- we cannot expect the second derivatives of $u_\delta$ to be in $L^2(\Omega)$.
 Therefore we must work with a fairly weak solution of the PDE.
 However, standard elliptic regularity results show that our $u_\delta$ is actually a smooth function of $x$ away from the boundaries $\partial \Omega$ and $\partial D$.
 If the boundaries are smooth, then $u_\delta$ is also smooth up to the boundaries (though it cannot be smooth across $\partial D$, since $\eps_\delta$ jumps there).